kraftaa/kraftaa.github.io/_posts/2025-2-28-postgres.md

 Choosing the Right Backend

-When you're building a cloud-native ETL pipeline, picking the right data warehouse is crucial.
+When building a cloud-native ETL pipeline, picking the right data warehouse is crucial.
 Here's what we focused on:

 **<span id="security">2.1.
 Security</span>**